Bioconductor/bioconductor.org/content/help/workflows/high-throughput-sequencing.markdown

 ![cumulative reads](/images/help/workflows/cumulative-reads.png)

 ## Installation and Use ##

 Follow [installation instructions]("/install/"") to start using these packages.
-To install the <code>ShortRead</code> package and all of its dependencies, evaluate the commands
+To install the `ShortRead` package and all of its dependencies, evaluate the commands

     > source("http://bioconductor.org/biocLite.R")
     > biocLite("ShortRead")